 Founded in London in 1804 under the spirit of early nineteenth-century evangelicalism, the BFBS acted simultaneously as a publisher, a Christian organisation and a business (Sharkey 2011: 440–1).
 As a publisher, the Society carried out a wide-ranging process of printing, binding and circulation of books.
 As a Christian institution, the Society’s founders believed that people should have access to the Bible in their own language and that its simple and unaided reading could lead to individual conversions.
 As a business, the BFBS’s main objective was not to accumulate profit, but to subsidise the costly work of translation, publication and dissemination of scriptures.
 Throughout the nineteenth century, the BFBS acquired a complex organisational structure involving auxiliary societies at home that collected subscriptions from ordinary Christians and supported the Society financially; the central body of committees and subcommittees in London; and its work overseas, carried out by agents and colporteurs (Howsam 2004: 24–37).
 The fact that Bibles should be sold, always at low prices, and not given away reinforced the Society’s commercial character.
 Under these guidelines, BFBS agents and superintendents were good businessmen, besides being good Christians.

 Such was the case of Richard Holden in Brazil, who had previously worked as a merchant in the province of Pará in the early 1850s.
 By the time of his appointment as BFBS superintendent, Holden was already familiar to some figures in religious and literary circles in Brazil, especially after his engagement in bitter religious debates in liberal periodicals in Pará and his defence of the circulation of Protestant Bibles in 1862 (Vieira 1980: Chapters 8 and 9).
 The insertion of British and American Protestant missions in Brazil and the establishment of the BFBS in Rio de Janeiro coincided with a period of reform and reorganisation of the Catholic Church.
 Post-independence imperial laws subjected the Catholic Church in Brazil to the patronage of the state: the empire, not the church, was constitutionally entitled to appoint bishops and collect tithes, and the provincial assemblies, not the ecclesiastical authorities, had the right to create new parishes or divide the existing ones.
-These policies contributed to weaken Catholic bureaucracy and block the church’s connections with Rome until the overthrow of the Empire in 1889 factors that motivated the rise of a generation of Ultramontane priests and bishops, who, from the 1860s onwards, began to question the legitimacy of state patronage and denounce the effects of secularism, Positivism and Protestantism (Boehrer 1969; Neves 2009).
+These policies contributed to weaken Catholic bureaucracy and block the church’s connections with Rome until the overthrow of the Brazilian Empire in 1889.
+These factors motivated the rise of a generation of Ultramontane priests and bishops, who, from the 1860s onwards, began to question the legitimacy of state patronage and denounce the effects of secularism, Positivism and Protestantism (Boehrer 1969; Neves 2009).

 During his period as superintendent in Rio de Janeiro (1865–72), Richard Holden laid the groundwork for the BFBS transaction in Brazil.
 Colporteurs were central figures in his strategy of book selling; they worked in different provinces of the country disseminating scriptures, and were obliged to send him detailed information of their activities, including sales figures and reports of their travels.
 Furthermore, Holden and his Brazilian and British contacts engaged in complicated work aimed at improving one specific version of the Portuguese Bible.
 Between Holden’s retirement in 1872 and the end of the nineteenth century, two other superintendents directed the BFBS’s work in Brazil: José Martin de Carvalho (1872–79) and the Reverend João Manoel Gonçalves dos Santos (1879–1901).
 Throughout this period, the strategy of Bible selling established in the late 1860s was maintained with few variations.
 Table 2.1 shows the circulation figures of Bibles in Brazil during this period.